the-workgroup/wikijs/actions/palship.md

 ## ّIntroduction

-> Gazans are mere not numbers to outsiders, and outsiders are not mere "money transfers" and "GoFundMe campaigns" to Gazans, we are in this together, this is **palship**, which is the kind of solidarity the world needs for this war to end
+> Gazans are not mere numbers to outsiders, and outsiders are not mere "money transfers"/"GoFundMe campaigns" to Gazans, we are in this together, this is **palship**, which is the kind of solidarity the world needs for this war to end

 **The goal of palship** is to move outsiders (you, reading this post) from being a spectator of the Gaza death camp, to being a witness.